ICHEI Visited Latvia and Serbia to Explore CooperationJune 19, 2019

 As a UNESCO Category 2 Centre in education, ICHEI paid a visit to Ms. Alexandra Kovac, Secretary General of the Serbian National Commission for UNESCO under the Ministry of Foreign Affairs of Serbia.
 Ms. Kovac said, Serbia has placed great importance to ICT industrial development and ICT talent training, especially the improvement of ICT skills and capacity of women and girls.
 Serbian National Commission for UNESCO is willing to cooperate with ICHEI and by making use of the advantage of ICHEI and Shenzhen in ICT, to utilize ICT to improve education quality.

 Later, the delegation visited the Ministry of Education, Science and Technological Development and held discussions with Mr. Bojan Tubic, Assistant Minister, and Ms. Marija Kuzmanovic, Minister Assistant.
-Both sides exchanged in-depth ideas on online learning and refugee education.
+Both sides exchanged in-depth ideas on online learning programme.
 Mr. Tubic introduced that in Serbia, there are only online education credit-bearing courses, rather than all the courses of a certain major.
-Serbia has also taken some measures to include some of the refugees into the national education system in the stage of primary education.
-Mr. Tubic expressed strong willingness to cooperate with ICHEI in the field of online education and refugee education.
+Mr. Tubic expressed strong willingness to cooperate with ICHEI in the field of online education.

 The delegation visited Belgrade Metropolitan University (BMU) and met with Rector Prof. Dragan Domazet.
 BMU has a huge advantage in online learning and online course resources development.
 Currently, BMU can provide more than 200 online courses.
 Both sides reached a consensus in sharing online courses resources.